 Abiraterone acetate plus prednisone versus placebo plus prednisone in chemotherapy-naïve men with metastatic castration-resistant prostate cancer (COU-AA-302): final overall survival analysis of a randomized, double-blind, placebo-controlled phase 3 study

 Read more Read less

 Research is integral to our mission at Memorial Sloan Kettering, and clinical trials help us discover better forms of patient care and treatment.
 For you, this could mean access to a new therapy or therapy combination.
 Click to see a list of the trials I’m currently leading.

 - A Phase I Study of AZD8186 with and without Abiraterone Acetate in Men with Advanced Prostate Cancer

 - A Phase I Study of TAS3681 in Men with Metastatic Castration-Resistant Prostate Cancer

-- A Phase Ib Study of ARN-509 plus Everolimus in Men with Progressive Metastatic Castration-Resistant Prostate Cancer After Abiraterone Therapy
+- A Phase I/IIA Study of TRC253 in Patients with Metastatic Castration-Resistant Prostate Cancer

-- A Phase III Study of ARN-509 versus Placebo in Men with Non-Metastatic Castration-Resistant Prostate Cancer
+- A Phase IB Study of CC-115 with Enzalutamide in Men with Castration-Resistant Prostate Cancer

 Clinical Trials Co-Investigated by Dana E. Rathkopf